 Male flowers are upright, reddish-green in terminal panicles.

 Gumball-like, 1 to 1.5 inch, spiny fruits change from green to brown in late summer and fall.

 Fruits are a dehiscent capsule and persist into winter.

 Considered messy especially near sidewalks and patios.

 Cultivars and their differences

-Moraine (Liquidambar styraciflua 'Moriane').
+Moraine sweet-gum (Liquidambar styraciflua 'Moriane').
 An upright, oval habit with excellent red fall color.
 It is faster growing and a more cold hardy cultivar appropriate for the Chicago region.

 Slender Silhouette sweet-gum (Liquidambar styraciflua 'Slender Silhouette'): A narrow, columnar form, growing 6 to 8 feet wide and 60 feet high.